 Special Diabetes Program

 The Special Diabetes Program (SDP) is a critical program that provides $150 million annually for type 1 diabetes (T1D) research at the National Institutes of Health (NIH), the country’s premier medical research agency.
 The SDP complements JDRF’s research efforts.
 Together, they are leading to new insights and therapies that are improving the lives of people with diabetes and accelerating progress to cure, treat, and prevent T1D.

-Congress created the SDP back in 1997, thanks to the bipartisan leadership of U.S. House Speaker Newt Gingrich and Clinton White House Chief of Staff Erskine Bowles, after a Congressional Diabetes Research Working Group reported serious limitations in diabetes research—for T1D in particular—largely due to inadequate funding.
+Congress created the SDP in 1997, thanks to the bipartisan leadership of U.S. House of Representatives Speaker Newt Gingrich and President Clinton’s White House Chief of Staff Erskine Bowles, after a Congressional Diabetes Research Working Group reported serious limitations in diabetes research—for T1D in particular—largely due to inadequate funding.
 The SDP consists of two initiatives: one to advance T1D research at the National Institutes of Health (NIH); and the other to fund treatment, education and prevention programs for American Indian and Alaska Native populations, who are disproportionately affected by type 2 diabetes.

-Since its inception, the SDP has shown tangible results by helping scientists make significant advances in cure therapies, prevention studies and treatments—including artificial pancreas technology and groundbreaking advances in vision improvement among people with diabetic eye disease.
-The program is funded at $150 million per year—making it an essential component of the overall Federal investment in diabetes research.
-The SDP demonstrates a real return on investment annually, making it a traditionally popularly supported program across the aisle.
+Since its inception, the SDP has shown tangible results by helping scientists make significant advances in cure therapies, prevention studies and treatments—including artificial pancreas technology and groundbreaking progress in vision improvement among people with diabetic eye disease.
+The program is an essential component of the overall Federal investment in diabetes research and demonstrates a real return on investment annually.

 If you haven’t done so already, please sign up to be a JDRF Advocate.
-Your voice will help us make a difference in the fight to help turn Type One into Type None.
+Your voice will help us make a difference for those impacted by T1D, until we find cures.